Pornchai-L/nasdaq-scraper/README.md

 ###Future works

 Due to the fact that I have only few days to develop this example, it may have other solution or library better.
 At least, the example can get the data from NASDAQ website.
 I make it clean and easy to understand.
-There are 3 things that I have to mention;
+There are 3 things that I have to mention;<br />
 1. Security – In this example does not define the security level.
-It has to improve in cookie-session or use helmet.js to prevent the insecure situation.
+It has to improve in cookie-session or use helmet.js to prevent the insecure situation.<br />
-2. Testing – The testing is not cover every part of process, it should do further.
+2. Testing – The testing is not cover every part of process, it should do further.<br />
 3. Logging – This example still does not have a logging tool for searching or verifying the error.